Definitions of Common Terms

 The Container Yard (CY) and Container Freight Station (CFS) apply to the manner and the location of the cargo delivery and receipt in a container service.
-The CY is the delivery (or receipt) of a whole container from (or at) the shipper’s or the forwarder's (or the consignee's) cargo yard or premises.
-The CFS is the delivery (or receipt) of loose cargo from (or at) the carrier’s container freight station.
+The CY is the delivery (or receipt) of a whole container from (or at) the shipper's or the forwarder's (or the consignee's) cargo yard or premises.
+The CFS is a warehouse that will handle consolidation, which is the act of combining loose cargo into one full container.

 ETD: Estimated Time of Departure.
 Generally used for the time and date that the vessel or plane is due to leave its port of origin and begin its journey.